mozilla-ai/lumigator/PANTS_GUIDE.md

 The benefits here are achieved over time as a system adds more services, meta-code, and more.
 Pants 'knows' what each system depends on and will ensure that if a target has an implicit dep on another target, e.g., package `A` depends on `B`, but `B` depends on `C, & Z`, that packages `C, Z, B` and then `A` will be built.
-It handles 3rd party dependencies and has support for packaging software into containers.
+It handles 3rd-party dependencies and has support for packaging software into containers.

 # Important bits to know
 At a high level, this is how Pants' important / special files work together.